Classic Motorcycle Build

 Text and Pictures by Mark Trotta

 When confronted with a cracked engine case, the motorcycle restorer has two options, find a replacement or have the case welded.
-To repair cracked cases correctly, the case halves need to be separated, which requires the top end of the motor to be removed.
-Then the cases have to be made spotlessly clean.
+To repair cracked cases correctly, the motor needs to be stripped down, then the cases have to be made spotlessly clean.
 The final step is the most important, and that is to find a qualified welder.

 Repair Cracked Cases